 My research interest is on the ecology of tropical forests.
 I am specially interested in forest regeneration and ecological restoration.
 I have done my MSc in ecological restoration in the Mata Atlantica Forest in São Paulo, Brazil, at the UNICAMP university.

 Later on I moved to Manaus, with a fellow scholarship to join the Biological Dynamics of Forest Fragments Project, at the Instituto Nacional de Pesquisas da Amazônia-INPA, to collaborated with research on the effects of land use on secondary succession, and on the management of secondary forests. (www.pioneiras.blogspot.com)

-After a short post-doc in Wageningen Univeristy in 2016, I moved back to Brazil to work as a postdoc at the International Institute for Sustainability, IIS, in Rio de Janeiro.
-During 2017-2018 I worked at IIS on the spatial planning of restoration and the estimation of carbon gains from ecosystems' restoration
+In 2017-2018, I worked at the International Institute for Sustainability, IIS, in Rio de Janeiro, on the spatial planning of restoration and the estimation of carbon gains from ecosystems' restoration.

 In 2019 I went back to Wageningen University for a postdoc in the Forest Ecology and Forest Management group, to work on the 2ndFOR network for secondary forests and the PANTROP ERC-project on drivers of succession across the Pantropics.